-- insurance companies may operate only as joint stock companies; - foreign insurance companies may not conduct insurance business in Kazakhstan (with effect from December 2020, this restriction is lifted in relation to certain companies explicitly specified by Kazakhstan law); - an insurance company must obtain a license and an appropriate permit from the Kazakhstan National Bank for each type of insurance; - the charter capital of a newly established insurance company may range between 9.3 million and 65 million US dollars depending on the branch and class of insurance (e.g. general insurance, life insurance, etc.); and - ban on direct or indirect possession, use and disposal of voting shares in an insurance company by legal entities incorporated in offshore jurisdictions with the exemption of insurance (reinsurance) organizations being subsidiaries of nonresident insurance (reinsurance) organizations of the Republic of Kazakhstan with the minimum required credit rating awarded by one of the rating agencies the list of which is determined by the competent authority.
+- insurance companies may operate only as joint stock companies; - an insurance company must obtain a license and an appropriate permit for each type of insurance; - the charter capital of a newly established insurance company may range between 10.5 million and 73 million US dollars depending on the branch and class of insurance (e.g. general insurance, life insurance, etc.); - an insurance company must comply with the prudential standards set by the competent authority; and - ban on direct or indirect possession, use and disposal of voting shares in an insurance company by legal entities incorporated in offshore jurisdictions with the exemption of insurance (reinsurance) organizations being subsidiaries of nonresident insurance (reinsurance) organizations of the Republic of Kazakhstan with the minimum required credit rating awarded by one of the rating agencies the list of which is determined by the competent authority.